MsgLosers/hydrusrv-1/README.md

 + `AUTOCOMPLETE_LIMIT=10`: the maximum amount of tag completion results.
 + `COUNTS_ENABLED=false`: enables the output of total counts when listing files and tags for the cost of response times (especially with larger databases).
++ `COUNTS_CACHING_ENABLED=false`: setting this to `true` enables the caching of file/tag counts (only relevant when `COUNTS_ENABLED` is `true`).
+This is recommended for larger databases to decrease response times when queries are made that only differ in page and sorting since the count will only need to be calculated once (for the first query).
+On smaller databases, the performance gain might not be noticeable (or it might even be slighty slower for very fast queries).
+The cache is emptied when hydrusrv-sync runs.
 + `ACCESS_LOGGING_ENABLED=false`: setting this to `false` disables access logging when
   `NODE_ENV=production` is set.